AllanBlanchard/tutoriel_wp/english/function-contract/well-specified-function.md

 }
 ```

-If we ask WP to proved the function with this specification, it will be
+If we ask WP to prove the function with this specification, it will be
 validated (including with the variable added in the previous source code).

 Finally, we sometimes want to specify that a function is side effect free.